 (If the plan allows) This option may or may not be available depending on the plan.
-As noted in Option 1, many plans have limited options and the combination of plan fees and fund expenses make it more beneficial to roll the plan assets into an IRA.
-A thorough analysis of the plan is required to make an appropriate choice.
+As noted in Option 1, you may have limited options.
+Additionally, the combination of plan fees and fund expenses make it more beneficial to roll the plan assets into an IRA.
+You should make a thorough analysis of the plan to make the right choice.

 Rollover your assets to your current employer’s plan